Exercise to Manage Chronic Pain

 It is important to be consistent with your workouts, but it is also important to make sure you are challenging yourself and changing them up regularly.

 This could mean adding more reps, more weight, or doing a completely new type of cardio.
-It is especially important to make changes if you feel like you are no longer seeing improvements.
+It is especially important to make changes if you feel like you no longer see improvements.

 Finally, remember to be patient with yourself and the process.
 As much as you would probably like to, you are not going to see dramatic improvements overnight.